 Following the excavations, over 20 loads of clean fill dirt were brought onto the site to create a 2-foot deep protective buffer over the top of the graves.

 Research and Analysis

-The work of research and analysis began long before any excavations took place, and they continue today.
-A map documenting locations of graves in the cemetery was produced and guidelines prepared to make sure that the graves are protected during construction of the memorial.
-A database of recorded information from each individual grave was compiled and linked to the site map to create a tool with which we can ask further questions and look at the site in spatial terms.
+The work of research and analysis began long before any excavations took place.
+A map documenting locations of graves in the cemetery was produced and guidelines prepared to make sure that the graves were protected during construction of the memorial.
+A database of recorded information from each individual grave was compiled and linked to the site map to create a tool with which we could ask further questions and look at the site in spatial terms.
 Archaeologists were able to determine complete measurements (length and width) for 243 graves.
 Of these, 53 (or 18%) appear to be graves of children.
-These numbers may be refined as analysis and interpretation progress.
-Artifacts were catalogued and photographed, and a site report is being completed by Alexandria Archaeology staff.
-An historian is conducting research and writing a history cemetery.
-Funds have been provided by a Save America's Treasures grant to include publication of the history and preparation of additional web materials.
+Artifacts were catalogued and photographed, and a site report was completed by Alexandria Archaeology staff.
+An historian conducted research and wrote a history of the cemetery.
+Funds have been provided by a Save America's Treasures grant for publication of the history and preparation of additional web materials.